nic0michael/Nicos-Kanban-Board-Microservice/readme.md

   * create_db_and_tables_4mysql.sql
   * insert_data_4mysql.sql

-The insert_data_4mysql.sql can save you time creating users
+**The insert_data_4mysql.sql can save you time creating users **
-Please not the passwords are encrypted so dont set them in the query You will need to edit and run the Insert Query at the bottom of this sql script to give your administrator user the needed logon credentials .
+Please note the passwords are encrypted so dont set them in the query You will need to edit and run the Insert Query at the bottom of this sql script to give your administrator user the needed logon credentials .